silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/accounts/protecting_your_account/set-rsa-tokens-as-your-account-verification-method.md

 ---
-description: This article describes how to set up RSA tokens as your account verification method.
+description: "This article describes how to set up RSA tokens as your account verification method."
 intercom_id: 10858212
 ---